 The Brook Hill School of Business is dedicated to preparing students as Christian leaders in the world of business.
-We offer a comprehensive curriculum that covers entrepreneurship, personal finance, investing, marketing, and sports management.
+We offer a robust project-based curriculum centered on entrepreneurship, finance, and leadership.
 In addition to traditional classroom instruction, we offer a range of hands-on learning opportunities, projects, and collaborations.
 These experiences provide students with the chance to apply their knowledge in a real-world setting and gain practical skills.

 Our program encourages students to explore the world of business through a Christian worldview.
 This includes helping them to develop a business mindset that values integrity, honesty, justice, fairness, compassion, and service to others.
-These values will help students as they seek to mirror Christ to those around them, including their co- workers, managers, employees, customers, and suppliers.
+These values will help students as they seek to mirror Christ to those around them, including their co-workers, managers, employees, customers, and suppliers.